-THE DISTRICT The East Central Independent School District (the "District") is a political subdivision of the State of Texas (the "State") located in Bexar County, Texas (the "County").
-The District encompasses approximately 199 square miles in area (see "INTRODUCTION - Description of the District").
-The District is governed by a seven-member Board of Trustees (the "Board") the members of which serve staggered three-year terms with elections being held in November of each year.
-Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
-The Board delegates administrative responsibilities to the Superintendent who is the chief administrative officer of the District.
-Support services are supplied by consultants and advisors (see "APPENDIX B - General Information Regarding the District").
-THE BONDS The Bonds are being issued as \$90,780,000 Unlimited Tax School Building and Refunding Bonds, Series 2025A (the "Bonds") and will be dated August 7, 2025 ("Dated Date").
-The Bonds will be issued as serial Bonds maturing on August 15 in the years 2025 and 2027 through and including 2055, unless the Underwriters elect to aggregate two or more consecutive maturities of Bonds as "Term Bonds" (see "THE BONDS - Description of the Bonds").
-PAYMENT OF INTEREST Interest on the Bonds will accrue from the Date of Initial Delivery and will be initially payable on August 15, 2025, and each February 15 and August 15 thereafter until stated maturity (see "THE BONDS - Description of the Bonds").
-AUTHORITY FOR ISSUANCE The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas, including Section 45.001 and Section 45.003(b)(1), Texas Education Code, as amended ("Chapter 45"), Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), Chapter 1207, Texas Government Code, as amended ("Chapter 1207" and together with Chapter 1371, the "Act"), an election held in the District on May 3, 2025 (the "Election") (with respect to the new money portion of the Bonds), and an order (the "Bond Order") adopted by the Board on June 19, 2025.
-As permitted by the Act, the Board, in the Bond Order, authorized certain District representatives to execute a pricing certificate (the "Pricing Certificate") establishing the terms of sale of the Bonds and finalizing certain characteristics thereof related to final pricing (the Bond Order and the Pricing Certificate are collectively referred to as the "Order").
+THE DISTRICT The Seguin Independent School District (the "District") is a political subdivision located in Guadalupe County, Texas, and includes the City of Seguin, Texas.
+The District encompasses approximately 370 square miles in area (see "INTRODUCTION - Description of the District").
+THE BONDS The Bonds are being issued as \$32,525,000 of the District's Unlimited Tax Refunding Bonds, Series 2025B (the "Bonds") and will be dated July 15, 2025.
+The Bonds will be issued as serial bonds maturing August 15 in the years 2026 through 2041 unless the Underwriters elect to aggregate two or more consecutive maturities as "Term Bonds."
+PAYMENT OF INTEREST Interest on the Bonds will accrue from the Date of Initial Delivery and will be payable initially on February 15, 2026, and each August 15 and February 15 thereafter until stated maturity or prior redemption (see "THE BONDS - Description of the Bonds").
+AUTHORITY FOR ISSUANCE The Bonds are being issued by the District pursuant to the Constitution and general laws of the State of Texas, including, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), Chapter 1207, Texas Government Code, as amended ("Chapter 1207," and together with Chapter 1371, the "Act"), and an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board on February 25, 2025.
+As permitted by the Act, the Board, in the Bond Order, authorized certain designated officers of the District to execute a pricing certificate (the "Pricing Certificate") establishing the terms of sale of the Bonds and finalizing certain characteristics thereof related to final pricing of the Bonds (the Bond Order and the Pricing Certificate are collectively referred to herein as the "Order") (see "THE BONDS - Authority for Issuance").
 PAYING AGENT/REGISTRAR The initial Paying Agent/Registrar is BOKF, NA, Dallas, Texas.
-SECURITY FOR THE BONDS The Bonds constitute direct obligations of the District, payable from an annual ad valorem tax levied, without legal limit as to rate or amount, against all taxable property within the District (see "THE BONDS - Security and Source of Payment").
-PERMANENT SCHOOL FUND GUARANTEE The District has received conditional approval from the Texas Education Agency (the "TEA") for the Bonds to be guaranteed under the State of Texas Permanent School Fund Guarantee Program, which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds (see "APPENDIX DELIVER OF FUND CHARANTEE PROGRAM" homeon

-D - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein).
+SECURITY FOR THE BONDS The Bonds constitute direct obligations of the District, payable from a continuing direct annual ad valorem tax levied by the District, without legal limit as to rate or amount, on all taxable property located within the District (see "THE BONDS - Security and Source of Payment").
+OPTIONAL REDEMPTION The District reserves the right, at its option, to redeem Bonds having stated maturities on and after August 15, 2036, in whole or from time to time in part in principal amounts of \$5,000 or any integral multiple thereof, on August 15, 2035, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
+Additionally, the Bonds may be subject to mandatory redemption in the event the Underwriters elect to aggregate two or more consecutive stated maturities of the Bonds as "Term Bonds" (see "THE BONDS - Redemption" herein).
+TAX EXEMPTION In the opinion of McCall, Parkhurst & Horton L.L.P., San Antonio, Texas, Bond Counsel, interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under "TAX MATTERS" herein, including the alternative minimum tax on certain corporations (see "TAX MATTERS" and "APPENDIX C - Form of Bond Counsel's Opinion" herein).
+PERMANENT SCHOOL FUND The District has received conditional approval from the Tower Education Assessed (the GUARANTEE The District has received conditional approval from the Texas Education Agency (the "TEA") for the Bonds to be guaranteed under the State of Texas Permanent School Fund Guarantee Program, which guarantee will automatically become effective when the Attorney General of Texas approves the Bonds (see "APPENDIX D - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein).

-\ Preliminary, subject to change.
+^{}Preliminary, subject to change.